Title: Leave No One Behind: Disability, Wellbeing, and National Policy

 Others have constructed well-being frameworks more particular to the values and culture of their population, such as the Gross National Happiness index in Bhutan (Ura, Alkire and Zangmo 2012; Verma and Ura 2022), which draws upon Amartya Sen’s capability approach.

-These important well-being data about how the people of the world are doing are being applied at several different stages of the policy cycle, from agenda setting and identifying goals through formulation, implementation monitoring, and ex-post evaluations (Exton and Shinwell 2018:4).
+When they are gathered, these important well-being data about how the people of the world are doing are being applied at several different stages of the policy cycle, from agenda setting and identifying goals through formulation, implementation monitoring, and ex-post evaluations (Exton and Shinwell 2018:4).

 The outcome of interest in the present research is a part of subjective well-being (SWB), which is a dimension of well-being that is about experiencing good mental states and how people assess their own lives.
 In 1974, the journal Social Indicators Research was founded, and SWB was already a keyword, having been a quality-of-life indicator since the 1950s (Payne 1951/2014).